The 10 Things You Should Do In The First 30 Days of a New Job

-So, talk about why you chose this job.
-Or why you are passionate about the company or the field.
-This automatically will make introductions more engaging and leave a positive and lasting imprint in people’s minds.
+Talk about why you chose this job, or why you are passionate about the company or the field.
+This will automatically make introductions more engaging and leave a positive and lasting imprint in people’s minds.

 2. Ask people what they expect from you.

-This will help you build a close relationship with each partner and crystalize how you can best serve them.
+This will help you build a close relationship with each partner and crystallize how you can meet expectations.

 3. Understand how your manager is measured.